rachelslurs/instructor-code-challenge/README.md

 #### If I had more time to work on this...

--Make favorites match the rest of the interface (this is an easy one) -Currently results are only persistent in terms of stored JSON -Figure out how to cross reference search results and already favorited movies (perhaps use LocalStorage?)
+- Make favorites match the rest of the interface (this is an easy one)
+- Currently results are only persistent in terms of stored JSON
+- Figure out how to cross reference search results and already favorited movies (perhaps use LocalStorage?)
--Use an MVC to have better data binding support
+- Use an MVC to have better data binding support
--Be able to remove favorites
+- Be able to remove favorites

 #### Back-end